elmaliturtam294/cs2-triggerbot/README.md

 - **Issues with Importing Settings:** Ensure the imported config.json file is valid and matches the expected format.

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/Jesewe/cs2-triggerbot).

 ## Disclaimer